Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 PIPAC and HIPEC Both Treat Peritoneal Cancers

-PIPAC and HIPEC are both treatments for cancers within the abdominal lining (peritoneum).
-This can include cancers that develop in the abdominal lining or those that spread there.
+PIPAC and HIPEC are both treatments for cancers within the abdominal lining.
+This includes cancers that develop in the abdomen or those that spread from another area.
 Doctors may also recommend PIPAC or HIPEC as a palliative treatment to help control symptoms.

 Which Cancers Do PIPAC and HIPEC Treat?